CrankBoyHQ/crankboy-app/README.md

 ## Tips

-- You can delete cover art by holding Ⓑ for more than 5 seconds.
+- You can delete cover art from the library view by holding Ⓑ for 5 seconds.
-- Some games require a simultanious press of `Start + Select`, this can be done by either selecting `button->Both` from the Playdate's menu or setting the crank to 6 o'clock (down).
+- Some games require a simultanious press of `Start + Select`, this can be done by either selecting `button->Both` from the Playdate's menu or, if the *Crank* preference is set to `Start/Select`, by rotating the crank to 6 o'clock (i.e. straight down).

 ## Bundle Mode